troii/Rudeltippen/README.md

 Step 6
 ------------------

-Change the default values if you want to and create an inital user.
+Change the default values if you want to and create an initial user.

-> The inital user will be an administrative user and automaticly activated.
+> The initial user will be an administrative user and automatically activated.
-> After the setup is complete, Rudeltippen will automaticly load all data for the Euro 2012.
+> After the setup is complete, Rudeltippen will automatically load all data for the selected league.

 Step 7
 ------------------